Mapping Content to the Customer Journey

-The buyer journey is a path that all consumers must progress through on their way towards making a purchase.
+The customer, or buyer's journey, is a path that all consumers must progress through on their way towards making a purchase.
 It describes your initial discovery that you have a problem that you want to resolve, through your research and finally your conclusion of the best brand to fit your needs.
 After you make the purchase, the efforts made by the business to ensure that you had an outstanding experience with your purchase will complete the buyer’s journey.

 It is significant to note that in our tech-driven world, an estimated 67 percent of the buyer’s journey is done online.
 To engage today’s customers, you need to have the content they want.

 The first stage is the awareness stage.
 Here people are starting to notice that they might have a problem and they take to the Internet to find a solution.

 The second stage is the consideration stage.
 Now you have begun to find potential solutions, but you are still debating the direction you want to take.

 The third stage is the decision stage.
 Now that you have spent time reading about the different possibilities and the brands, the buyer will begin to narrow their choices down and make a final decision.

 The post-purchase stage comes next.
 Now the brand will work to continue to engage the user to help them get the most out of their purchase and encourage them to become repeat customers.

 What do people look for throughout the customer journey?

 You will need to begin by laying out your customer journey and your buyer personas side-by-side.
 Think about the types of concerns people have at each stage and plot keywords and topic ideas for each one.
 To illustrate: